psychemedia/storytelling-notes/undutiful-daughter.md

 "O captain!
 O captain! here's fifty gfld crowns.
 I pray thee, I pray thee to turn the ship round.
-O captain !
+O captain!
 O captain, here's fifty gold pounds,
 If thou wilt but set me again on the ground."

 But he would not hear of it.